Generic name: crofelemer [ kroe-FEL-e-mer ]

 What other drugs will affect crofelemer?

-Other drugs may interact with crofelemer, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect crofelemer, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about crofelemer

 - During pregnancy